 From 2007 to 2019 he worked at Bath Spa University becoming Assistant Dean and Associate Professor in the School of Education from 2011 to 2019.
 He was awarded a PhD in 2014 for his thesis “Improvisation and Teacher Expertise: a comparative case study”.

 His current projects include completing his book The Improvising Teacher for Routledge (due 2022), collaborating on a research project investigating the significance of silence in music and performing with the Nick Sorensen Quartet.

-He is a Visiting Research Fellow at Bath Spa University, a Senior Fellow of the Higher Education Academy, Fellow of the Royal Society of Arts and a member of the Arts and Humanities Research Council peer review council.
+He is Emeritus Professor of Education at Bath Spa University, a Senior Fellow of the Higher Education Academy, Fellow of the Royal Society of Arts and a member of the Arts and Humanities Research Council peer review council.